If you like to explore exciting activities that have captivating value, follow along as Glenn Stok shares his ideas and

 Feel free to consciously draw whatever additional artwork you feel like including to complete your drawing.
 That's okay.
 You're working on a conscious level now.
 The subconscious part of the work is done.

 Those circular strokes in the doodle below were my way of letting my mind go free with unconscious twirls of the pen.
 Later I consciously completed it by adding eyes and filling it in with a little color.

 Styles of Doodles Change Over Time

 You may discover fascinating changes that occur with your style of drawing when you doodle over many years of you life.
 As you go through various stages of your life, different patterns emerge through your doodles.

 For example, I discovered that my doodles had changed drastically over time.
 There was a time in my life when they all seemed to be faces.
 Then there was another period when all I ended up drawing were meaningless squiggles.

 Looking back on my doodles years later, I realized I was going through a difficult time with a lot of confusion and uncertainty.
 That's what was portrayed in my doodles of that period—with lots of odd shapes and designs.

 Save Your Doodles for Future Review

 Your doodles are precious.
 Looking back at them later in life may bring some unknown thoughts to the surface that would have forever been lost.
 They provide a visual way to understand your past.

 Maybe you’ve made doodles before and never knew what talent you had.
 What did you do?
 Did you throw away all that incredible art whenever you doodled while talking on the phone or while listening to a lecture in school?

-An excellent way to save your artwork is to doodle in sketchbook or drawing pad.
+An excellent way to save your artwork is to draw in sketchbook.
 You’ll be more motivated to keep what you had created, and you’ll be pleased when you find it years later.
 That’s what I did.
 I saved what I created early in my life, and I’m glad I did.